What do you want to learn?

 5. Order ships

 Once the item is packaged, it’s shipped to the customer.
-Some 3PLs partner with specific preferred carriers, while others rate shop to ensure that their customers receive the best shipping prices.
-Carriers usually pick the orders up straight from the 3PL’s warehouse.
+Some 3PLs partner with specific preferred couriers, while others rate shop to ensure that their customers receive the best shipping prices.
+Couriers usually pick the orders up straight from the 3PL’s warehouse.

 Each order is assigned a tracking number which is then shared (either manually or automatically, depending on the software) with the customer, allowing them to see the status of their order every step of the way.

 Finally, items are delivered to the end customer.
 But were they the right items?
 And were they delivered on time?

 If order management has been on point this entire time, your odds are significantly higher.

 Following up with customers post-delivery isn’t just for lip service.

 Staying in constant contact with loyal customers can help you figure out why people keep coming back to your online store and how you can increase the lifetime value of each customer.

 Meanwhile, spotting recurring problems can create a feedback loop that helps your business improve.

 Should you always accept returns and provide refunds?